 Common Name: Umbrella Leaf

-Diphylleia cymosa is a Perennial up to 0.70 metres tall.
+Diphylleia cymosa is a perennial plant that can grow up to 0.70 metres tall.

 It has medicinal uses.